 Virtual outsourcing – considerations and benefits for small business

-In this digital age, virtual outsourcing has become the go-to strategy used by companies who want to grow fast and efficiently.
+In this digital age, virtual outsourcing has become the go-to strategy used by business owners who want to grow fast and efficiently.
 Think about it.
-You get a highly skilled member of staff without having to pay for holidays, Dr’s appointments, sick leave, benefits or employers tax and NI.
+You get a highly skilled member of staff without having to pay for holidays, Dr’s appointments, sick leave, set up costs, benefits, pensions or employers tax and NI.

 That’s not to mention the overheads you have to account for with each physical member of staff you take on, or the long list of other benefits, including: